 Cash earned or a free product can motivate customers for a referral or two, but how do you keep them bringing in the leads?
 With a tiered reward system, you can allow your best customers to earn more based on the number of new customers they draw in.
 This method creates a fun challenge, as well as a way for them to earn bigger and better rewards.

 Besides, with each new customer, they’re putting more in your pocket, so providing bigger kickbacks is only a drop from the bucket.
 This is refer-a-friend marketing ideas at its finest.

 For a universal example, look at airline rewards.
 The more you earn with Delta, the more SkyMiles you have to your name, and therefore the more rewards you get.

 A tiered referral system works the same way.
 The more folks you bring in, the more you can earn.
-For instance, if you earn $25 for the first five referrals, then $40 until you bring in 10 customers, and $50 after that.
+For instance, you might earn $25 for the first five referrals, then $40 for the fifth through tenth customers you bring in, and $50 after that.
 And so on.
 Bigger rewards = more referrals.

 4. Give a bigger incentive for the first successful referral

 There are many brands that offer the same incentives for every referral.
 Whether it’s their first or 100th referral, the reward is identical.
 For instance, Uber gives back the same reward to new and recurring customers, regardless of the number of referrals or time as a loyal customer.

 But another approach is to offer a “signing bonus,” or larger first-time reward and smaller subsequent rewards.
 An example being a $50 bonus for your first referral, then $5 on all future referrals.